 Each Omega built after November 2014 comes with a limited life time warranty applicable to the original owner.
 At any point should a bow fail due to construction or materials, the customer will be entitled to a replacement or repair for no additional charge.
 Bows that are found to have been purposefully destroyed, misused, inappropriately stored, improperly strung, altered, or improperly cared for will not be covered under warranty, including the 30 day money back period.
 Monetary refunds are NOT available after the first 30 days from the date of shipment, but all 30 day returns are honored so long as the bow is not damaged or altered.
 Finish damage is not considered a damage to function, but a $195 refinishing fee may be charged for any return where the bow or finish has been damaged or altered.
 Unfinished models that have been finished and returned are subject to the $195 refinishing fee.
 Strings carry no warranty or returns, but bows returned without the string will have the cost of the string deducted from the return ($17).
 Any bow that is returned will be the responsibility of the customer to guarantee its safety, and if the returned bow arrives destroyed due to poor packaging it will not be covered under warranty.
 Unfinished bows must be completely sealed within one week of delivery, including the fiberglass and inside of the limb bolt and alignment peg holes.
 Any resulting moisture damage will void warranty.
-Do not narrow the throat of the bow more than 1 1/8" in width and 1 3/8" in depth.
+Do not narrow the throat of the bow to less than than 1 1/4" in width and 1 1/2" in depth.
+If the bow has fiberglass running through the riser, do not sand through the wood on either side or the fiberglass itself.
 Do not adjust the bow's center shot, file the nock pins, or deepen the overlay under the string.
 Do not file or adjust the limbs beyond standard sanding for finish.
 Should any of these adjustments be made, the warranty will be void.
 Below is a chart of draw length limits for each bow model and length.
 Bows must never be over drawn.

 |Original pre-2017*||-||-||-||62"/ 29"||64"/ 30"||66"/ 32"||-|